bellroy/lesswrong-wiki/README.md

-lesswrong-wiki-skin
+lesswrong-wiki
 ===================

-Skin for the lesswrong wiki (mediawiki)
+Repository for the skins and extentions in use on the lesswrong wiki